Montana/mazzy/README.md

 import mazzy
 import argparse
 ```
-You can import Mazzy also as
+You can import Mazzy also as:
 ```coffee
 import mazzy as mazz
 ```